-2.4 Total remuneration
+2.3 Total remuneration

-The total remuneration paid to the individual members of the Board of Directors for the 2019 and 2020 financial years is presented in the tables below, broken down into individual components.
-The higher total compensation in 2020 is due in particular to the fact that the Board of
+The total remuneration paid to the individual members of the Board of Directors for the 2020 and 2021 financial years is presented in the tables below, broken down into individual components.
+The higher total compensation in 2021 is primarily due to higher contributions to the occupational pension plan.